haha150/NAC-RPi5/README.md

 # NAC-RPi4
-Bash Script to Initialize a Raspberry Pi 4 for NAC Bypassing
+Bash Script to Initialize a Raspberry Pi 4 for Bridged-based 802.1x (NAC) Bypassing

-This comprehensive bash script turns your **Raspberry Pi 4** into a powerful Wi-Fi hotspot and DHCP server.
-But it doesn't stop there!
-It also beefs up your Pi's security by configuring SSH and integrates advanced network tools like **NAC Bypass** and **SilentBridge** for specialized operations.
+> Classical 802.1x bypass using Linux bridges.
+Provides the ability to place a rogue device between a supplicant and authentication server without being detected, and to allow traffic to flow through the rogue device (where it can be sniffed).
+Network interactivity is provided using Source NAT (SNAT) at Layers 2 and 3.
+>
+> Defeats only 802.1x-2004 and does not work for 802.x-2010 / MACSEC.

 ---